HAVE YOU SEEN EDDIE?

 So part of the process of assimilating is to associate new data with existing familiar data that does get used frequently.

-Say you have got your student to learn the notes on the open strings: E A D G B E. You've done this by getting them to play each string and name them out loud one at a time (Contacting the subject).
-You have taught them one of the standard mnemonics (Elephants And Donkey's Grow Big Ears) thus employing Mental Processing to help fix the note names in memory.
+Say you have got your student to learn the notes on the open strings: E A D G B E. You've done this by getting them to play each string and name them out loud one at a time (contacting the subject).
+You have taught them one of the standard mnemonics (Elephants And Donkey's Grow Big Ears) thus employing mental processing to help fix the note names in memory.
 The third stage is to help them assimilate this new knowledge by finding relevant links to other concepts they are already familiar with and using frequently.

 This takes creative imagination on the part of the tutor.
 A good example of how you might go about this would be to use open chords (lets assume our student has already learnt to play A, D and E major chords).
 I would get them to play an E chord and then play the open E strings and listen to how they relate to the chord.
 I would explain that the E note is the 'Root' note of the E chord.
 (Most students will be able to hear the relationship between the root note and the chord)